asmblah/uniter/README.md

 [![Build Status](https://secure.travis-ci.org/asmblah/uniter.png?branch=master)](http://travis-ci.org/asmblah/uniter)

-Uniter allows you to execute PHP in the browser or in Node.js.
+Run PHP client-side in the browser or in Node.js.

 As an on-the-fly recompiling interpreter (or transpiler) it results in the closest possible translation from PHP to native JavaScript code.